"""

 column_name: A column name to mark as a flag column.

-flag_system: The name of the flag system.
+flag_system_name: The name of the registered flag system.

 """